jakewvincent/jakewvincent.github.io/discourse-sim.md

 **Agent Theory** (for private/individual states)

-1. **The BDI model (Rao & Georgeff 1995)** --- agents with private Beliefs, Desires (goals), and Intentions that exist independently of and prior to the discourse, and that evolve via private operations on the individual's state over the course of a conversation
+1. **The BDI model (Rao & Georgeff 1995)** --- agents with private Beliefs, Desires, and Intentions that exist independently of and prior to the discourse, and that evolve via private operations on the individual's state over the course of a conversation

 The result is a system in which agents carry rich internal states that guide their contributions to a shared workspace.
 The workspace tracks what has been settled (in the common ground), what remains open (on the Table), and what has been promised (in the to-do list).
 A set of discourse moves formally connects these two layers, and most moves include a linguistic contribution that is added to the conversation's transcript.